 However, the SWC that are not readily available such as: soil nutrient type, pH and fertility maps, and soil fertility variation trends.
 In addition, available data that is digitally disseminated is outdated and methods used by data providers to supply data is poor.
 Some of the channels used to distribute and disseminate SWC related data are websites, short messaging services (SMS), and extension materials in terms of modules and manuals.
 Some of the needs that the stakeholders need is that SWC data be disseminated to extension agents, or via prescription by agro-dealers.

-The stakeholders cited several challenges that are hindering the effective use of SWC related data that comprise of:
+The stakeholders cited several challenges that are hindering the effective use of the SWC related data that comprise of:

 Language barrier prevents maximum usage and interpretation of data.